 The main aim of History in Year 9 is to provide pupils with an understanding of the world in which they live and to help them to develop important study and life-skills.
 The Twentieth Century and Modern World History is the focus this year and provides a solid foundation for those who opt to continue their study of History into GCSE.
 Topics include inventions of the twentieth century, International Relations 1919-45, The Assassination of JFK, Civil Rights and the Holocaust.
 The theme throughout the year is the historical enquiry “How far was the twentieth century a century of progress?”

 Year 10 Curriculum

-Current Year 10 pupils are undertaking a new GCSE Qualification in Modern World History with the exam board OCR.
-For the first half of Year 10 they undertake a Depth Study of Germany, 1919-45.
+Current Year 10 pupils are undertaking a new GCSE Qualification in Modern World History with the exam board AQA.
+The first half of the year emerges pupils in Conflict and Tension 1919-1939.
+Pupils will study the relationships between world super powers after World War I, predominantly looking at the Treaty of Versailles and the League of Nations.
+For the second half of Year 10 they undertake a Depth Study of Germany, 1919-45.
 Pupils look at the changing nature of Germany as it emerged as a broken and defeated country after World War I and rose again under Hitler and the Nazis.
 Study is from the German perspective and looks at what it was like to live in Germany throughout the World Wars.
-The second half of the year emerges pupils in International Relations 1945-1975.
-Pupils will study the relationships between world super powers after World War II, predominantly looking at the origins and events of the Cold War.
-Topics include the Berlin Blockade, the Cuban Missile Crisis and the Vietnam War.

 Year 11 Curriculum